Double or Nothing (Erick Sermon album)

-Double or Nothing is the second solo studio album by the American rapper and record producer Erick Sermon.
-It was released on November 7, 1995, via Rush Associated Labels.
+Double or Nothing is the second solo album by the American rapper and record producer Erick Sermon.
+It was released on November 7, 1995, via Def Jam Recordings.
 The album was produced by Sermon, Redman, Rockwilder, Rod 'KP' Kirkpatrick, and Ty Fyffe.
 It features contributions from Keith Murray, Redman, Jazze Pha, Passion, and Roz.
 Double or Nothing spawned two singles: "Bomdigi" and "Welcome".

 The album peaked at No. 35 on the Billboard 200 and at No. 6 on the Top R&B/Hip-Hop Albums chart in the United States.